crackls/Assignment_RT2/README.md

 Research Track 2 Assignment
 ===========================
-Here in this repository you can find the code for the third and final assignment of the course Research Track 2, done by Carlos Ángel López de Rodas Serrano.
+Here in this repository you can find the code for the assignment of the course Research Track 2, done by Carlos Ángel López de Rodas Serrano.

 This assignment is divided into three parts: